How to Fluff Pillows & Cushions

 Bench Seat Fluffing.

-The techniques above work well for removable cushions, but some sofas and benches have solid and sewn-in seats.
+The techniques above work well for removable cushions, but some modern benches and lounge chairs have solid and sewn-in seats.

 You can still apply the punching method for these pieces; it’ll just look a little different.
 To start, simply punch and bang at the seat and back of the sofa or armchair.
 Move from one end of the piece to the other end to ensure a uniform result.